-f you count his first paying job at Toronto's O'Neill's Dinner Theatre (and he does) this is Eric McCormack's 28th year as a professional actor.
-In the years following graduation from Ryerson he appeared in theatres across this country, including five seasons with the Stratford Festival, and cut his teeth guest-starring on Street Legal, E.N.G., Katts and Dog and Hangin' In.
+In the years following his graduation from Ryerson, McCormack appeared in theatres all across Canada, including five seasons with the Stratford Festival.
+He cut his teeth guest-starring on Street Legal, E.N.G., Katts and Dog and Hangin' In.
 His turn as Col. Clay Mosby on Lonesome Dove: The Outlaw Years (shot in Bragg Creek, Alberta) introduced him not only to a wider audience but also to his wife of almost thirteen years, Janet Holden.

 But it was his performance as Will Truman on the Emmy-winning Will & Grace that changed everything, earning him a Screen Actors' Guild Award, five Golden Globe nominations, and the Emmy for Lead Actor in a Comedy Series.
 During those heady eight seasons, he also hosted Saturday Night Live, sang both anthems at the NHL All-Star Game and made his Broadway debut as Prof. Harold Hill in The Music Man.

-In the four years since that series' final bow, Eric's been busy in all media.
-He starred in the short-lived but critically acclaimed TNT series Trust Me, the Emmy-nominated mini-series The Andromeda Strain, Who Is Clark Rockefeller? for Lifetime, and had a memorable turn as Julia Louis Dreyfuss' new love on The New Adventures of Old Christine.
-He headlined Robert Goodwin's film Alien Trespass, canoodled with Rene Zellweger in My One and Only and co-stars in the upcoming Canadian feature Textuality.
+He also starred in the short-lived but critically acclaimed TNT series Trust Me, the Emmy-nominated mini-series The Andromeda Strain, Who Is Clark Rockefeller? for Lifetime, and had a memorable turn as Julia Louis Dreyfuss' new love on The New Adventures of Old Christine.
+He headlined Robert Goodwin's film Alien Trespass, canoodled with Renee Zellweger in My One and Only and co-starred in the Canadian feature Textuality.